duetds/date-picker/README.md

 })
 ```

-## Events
+## Using events

 We encourage the use of DOM events, but additionally provide custom events to make handling of certain event types easier.
-All custom events are documented in this same readme if you scroll down a little.
+All custom events are documented in this same readme [under the “Events” heading](#events).

 Duet Date Picker provides e.g. a custom event called `duetChange`.
 This custom event includes an object called `detail` which includes for example the selected date: